dcd-verisk/okta-spring-boot-client-credentials-example/README.md

-# OAuth 2.0 Client Credential With Spring Boot
+# OAuth 2.0 Client Credentials With Spring Security

-This example app shows how to implement the client credentials grant with Spring Boot and Spring Security 5
+This example app shows how to implement the client credentials grant with Spring Boot and Spring Security 5.

-Please read [OAuth 2.0 Client Credential With Spring Boot](https://developer.okta.com/blog/<need a link>) to see how this app was created.
+Please read [OAuth 2.0 Client Credential With Spring Boot](https://developer.okta.com/blog/2021/05/05/client-credentials-spring-security) to see how this app was created.

 **Prerequisites:** HTTPie, [Java 11](https://adoptopenjdk.net/) and an [Okta Developer Account](https://developer.okta.com).

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.

-> Java 11: This project uses Java 12.
-OpenJDK 12 will work just as well.
-Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
-OpenJDK can also be installed using [Homebrew](https://brew.sh/).
-Alternatively, [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.

-> HTTPie: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
-Install it according to [the docs on their site](https://httpie.org/doc#installation).

 * [Getting Started](#getting-started)
 * [Links](#links)